nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

-“And ef all the niggers did as you does,” said Jake, “theah’d be a regular gun-toting army of us up here in the haht of the white man’s city....
-Guess ef a man stahts gunning after you and means to git you he will someways &#11834;”
+“And ef all the niggers did as you does,” said Jake, “theah’d be a regular gun-toting army of us up here in the haht of the white man’s city.<span class="three-dots"></span>Guess ef a man stahts gunning after you and means to git you he will someways &#11834;”

 “But you might git him fierst, too, boh, ef youse in luck.”